<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 #1: What is the size of your delivery fleet?

-#4: How do you charge for delivery?
-Do you charge a fixed monthly fee or per delivery?
+#4: How do you charge for your services?
+Is it fixed or per delivery?

 #5: Do you offer commercial contracts?
 What are the benefits?